 The Borletti-Buitoni Trust helps arrange showcase concerts for BBT artists in small, intimate venues to introduce them to new audiences and also, on occasion, fundraise for special projects.
 A principal London venue is 22 Mansfield Street, home of arts philanthropists Bob and Elisabeth Boas where funds raised also contribute to the Nicholas Boas Trust which assists the developing careers of young artists and musicians.
-BBT has also presented its winners at several International Artist Management Association (IAMA) conferences across Europe, recently including Duo Kang Kusnezow (violin & piano) and Bram van Sambeek (bassoon).
+BBT has also presented its winners at several International Artist Management Association (IAMA) conferences across Europe, most recently Diyang Mei (viola) and Alec-Frank Gemmill (horn) as well as Duo Kang Kusnezow (violin & piano) and Bram van Sambeek (bassoon).

-Gloria Campaner launches her newest BBT-supported album on Warner Classics: Home – a feast of Venetian Schumann – at a special early-evening event in London at Jaques Saumel Pianos in London.
-Join Gloria both at the keyboard and in interview to hear all about this album, a project that is close to her heart.
+Gloria Campaner launched her newest BBT-supported album on Warner Classics: Home – a feast of Venetian Schumann – at a special early-evening event in London at Jaques Saumel Pianos in London.
+Gloria both played and was interviewed about this album, a project close to her heart.

 Hear excerpts from Home here.

 Watch a film about Home here.